Loading blog...

 A production test should use the documents that create work for your team, not only clean samples prepared for a sales demo.
 Include low-quality scans, documents with missing pages, conflicting values, handwritten content, duplicate files, and cases that need a human decision.

-So what does this mean for your team?
 A platform should be judged by how it handles difficult evidence and exceptions, not by how it handles a clean document screenshot.

 Conclusion